belgif/thematic/URI/iceg_uri_standard_draft.md

 1. When it comes to **services**: if the data coming from services must be persistent, they have to follow all the rules from the URI standard.
 Therefore it makes little sense for services that are disclosing data, to additionally enforce persistence and/or enforce the rules.
 Moreover, persistence for existing services is not evident: existing services may not be adapted anymore to the URI standard, or existing URIs can already be constructed in a well-considered manner.
 1. HTTPS or HTTP URIs that are already published (**legacy**) and were created with the aim to be persistent, must remain preserved.
 This does not mean that it is allowed for legacy-systems to produce new, nonconforming URIs.
 The only goal of this exception is to guarantee the persistence of the URIs already in use by third parties

 **Note** An alternative way to make the distinction between {type} _id/doc_ is by introducing a fragment identifier.
 When a user resolves this URI, the fragment identifier will be ignored as part of the HTTP protocol.
 This approach can only be used in the case of sufficient reasons not to follow the recommended approach of rule 4.1.
-In this case, the {type} doc is used in the URI structure instead of id, and the URI must be followed by the fragmented identifier ‘#id’.
+In this case, the {type} doc is used in the URI structure instead of id, and the URI must be followed by the fragment identifier ‘#id’.
 It is prohibited to produce URIs following both the redirect and the hash manner for resources of the same type.

 ## The URI standard compliancy checklist